delightflow/harvestip/README.md

 ---

-Thank you for using HarvestIP!
+Thank you for using HavIP!
 We hope our solution significantly enhances your patent management process.